mindspore-lab/mindrl/example/a3c/README.md

 ## Supported Platform

-A3C algorithm supports GPU platform.
+A3C algorithm supports Ascend and GPU platform.